-- Derive equilibrium condition in circular flow of income under a four sector model. - Explain how foreign sector helps to maintain equilibrium in the circular flow.
-2. - Explain the role of foreign sector in relation to: - household sector. - business sector. - What will happen to the circular flow income in an economy if - The sum of injections > the sum of leakages - b.
-The sum of injections < the sum of leakages - Do you think the equilibrium condition in circular flow of income is possible in reality?
+- 1. Derive equilibrium condition in circular flow of income under a four sector model. - 2.
+Explain how foreign sector helps to maintain equilibrium in the circular flow. - 3.
+Explain the role of foreign sector in relation to: - a. household sector. - b. business sector. - 4.
+What will happen to the circular flow income in an economy if - a.
+The sum of injections > the sum of leakages - b.
+The sum of injections < the sum of leakages - 5.
+Do you think the equilibrium condition in circular flow of income is possible in reality?
 Justify your answer considering actual economic scenario of Bhutan.

-Concepts of National Income Aggregates 11.3
+11.3 Concepts of National Income Aggregates